CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/Week 3.md

 	digitalWrite(ledPin, LOW);    // turn the LED off when no touch is detected
 ### 13.)
 I verified and uploaded the code to the ESP32
 ### 14.)
 I tested and confirmed that the code works as intended.
 Now every time I press the sensor, the LED blinks.
 ### 15.)
 I take pictures of my github, the circuit, and a working video to upload to canvas.
+I uploaded the arduino code under sensor_blink_code in my github repo.
 # Reflection:
 ## 1.)
 How long did it take you to complete this assignment?
 ### The lab-part of the assignment took me until the lab finished, so it was a very reasonable amount of time.
-### I have not started the take-home part just yet.
+### Take-home part took around the same amount of time as the lab part.
+I'd say it's maybe a little long, especially considering how much documentation goes into this.
+Although I'm sure I'll get faster at this with time.
 ## 2.)
 What level of difficulty would you associate with this assignment?
 ### Low
 ## 3.)
 If you associated medium/high difficulty with this assignment, what aspect did you find the most difficult?